dprojects/getDimensions/Docs/README.md

 ___
 # Furniture parts

 Furniture parts are base objects for building furniture, base construction element.
-Each object needs to have three dimensions (`Width`, `Height`, `Length`) to be considered as furniture part.
+Each object needs to have three dimensions (`Width`, `Height`, `Length`) to be considered as the furniture part.
 Also it needs to have rectangular shape (four edges), to calculate area and edge size.
 You can consider furniture part as wood board, or even better, the rectangular chipboard.

 ___
 ## Cube - quickstart